hogepodge/tvm-docker/README.md

 Once the container is built, you can then launch it as a development environment by executing `make run`.
 This will launch the container and put it into an infinite loop.
-It will also mount your `~/.ssh` directory read-only for key access, and will set your Gitb variables based on your system settings.
+It will also mount your `~/.ssh` directory read-only for key access, and will set your git variables based on your system settings.
 Optionally you can export your GitHub username as `GITHUB_USERNAME` to set a remote branch in the TVM repository to push work to.